SYalouz/QuantNBody/Tutorials/readme.md

 ## Examples of scripts

-We also provide a series of python scripts illustrating different types of many-body calculations implemented fully with the QuantNBody packages.
-The folder are named
+We also provide a series of python scripts illustrating different types of many-body calculations.
+All these methods are implemented from scratch with the QuantNBody packages and range from FCI, CASCI or even CASSCF calculation (for fermionic systems).
+The folder are named according to the types of systems used as a study case:

+- *Examples_BoseHubbard:* script for FCI calculation on small-sized Bose-Hubbard systems.
+- *Examples_FermiHubbard:* scripts for CAS-CI and FCI calculation on small-sized Fermi-Hubbard systems.
+- *Examples_chemistry:* scripts for CAS-CI, SA-CASSCF and FCI calculation on small-sized molecular systems.